Frequently asked questions

 We welcome all guide and assistance dogs, but pets are sadly not allowed in the venue.

-There is a cash point just outside the main entrance to We The Curious – just ask any one of the Visitor Services team for further details and directions.
+There is a cash point just outside the main entrance to We The Curious – just ask any one of our Visitor Experience team for directions.
 Plus we accept cash payments in Bristol Pounds – the closest access points are just around the corner at the Tourist Information Centre and No. 1 Harbourside.

 Yes, we welcome all major credit and debit cards (apart from American Express and Diners cards) at the admissions desk and in the shop, café and car park.
 There is no minimum spend anywhere on-site.

-We have private spaces which can be made available on request, simply call 01179 15 1000 (Monday to Friday, 9am to 5pm excluding Bank Holidays) or ask a member of staff on arrival.
+We have private spaces which can be made available on request.
+If possible, please email email@example.com ahead of your visit to arrange access.
+You can also talk to a member of staff on arrival.

 Our city centre locations means there are a whole host of ways for you to visit us!